 If you’d like to work with Dan or discuss rates and availability for production or mixing please get in touch.
 He is also available for cycling holidays, discos and racing in the street, on a first come, first served basis.

 As a producer and recordist, Dan has a particular interest in using analogue equipment and recording techniques, and has built up a large collection of tape machines, synths, delays, reverb and distortion units.
-He also has a large network of trusted musicians and instrumentalists he collaborates with regularly, including string quartets, vocalists, jazz soloists, improvisers and classical percussionists.
+He also has a wide network of trusted friends, musicians and instrumentalists he collaborates with regularly, including string quartets, vocalists, jazz soloists, improvisers and classical percussionists.

 Q. How do you record music?